 - MATS.
-The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.1 On April 24, 2024, the EPA finalized a strengthened and updated MATS rule reflecting recent developments in control technologies and the performance of coal fired plants.2 - Air Quality Standards (NO_v and SO2 Emissions).
+The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.
+On April 24, 2024, the EPA finalized a strengthened and updated MATS rule reflecting recent developments in control technologies and the performance of coal fired plants.2 - Air Quality Standards (NO_v and SO2 Emissions).
 The CAA requires each state to attain and maintain compliance with fine particulate matter (PM) and ozone national ambient air quality standards (NAAQS).
-The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.3 (Transport Rule) On March 15, 2021, the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.4 On February 28, 2022, the EPA issued a federal implementation plan for implementation of CSAPR (also known as the Good Neighbor Plan),5 which applies when no state implementation plan has been approved.
-On June 27, 2024, the Supreme Court of the United States granted a stay of the federal implementation plan pending judicial review.
-The effect of the stay is to eliminate the ozone season NO_x emissions budgets for electric generating units in the PJM states.
-Unless and until the stay is lifted, no federal implementation plan is effective in PJM states and the state emissions budgets are not effective.
-The EPA had previously rejected all proposed state implementation plans for PJM states.
+The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.3 (Transport Rule) On March 15, 2021, the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone

 - NSR.
 The CAA's NSR program is a preconstruction permitting program that requires certain stationary sources of air pollution to obtain permits prior to beginning construction.
 Parts C and D of Title I of the CAA provide for New Source Review (NSR) in order to prevent new projects and projects receiving major modifications from increasing emissions in areas currently meeting NAAQS or from inhibiting progress in areas that do not.7 NSR requires permits before construction commences.
 NSR review applies a two part analysis to projects at facilities such as power plants, some of which involve multiple units and combinations of new and existing units.8 - RICE.
 Stationary reciprocating internal combustion engines (RICE) are electrical generation facilities like diesel engines typically used for backup, emergency or supplemental power.
 RICE must be tested annually.9 RICE do not have to meet the same emissions standards if they are stationary emergency RICE.
-Environmental regulations allow stationary emergency RICE participating in demand response programs to operate for up to 100 hours per calendar year when providing emergency demand response when there is a PJM declared NERC Energy Emergency Alert Level 2 or there are five percent voltage/frequency deviations.
+Environmental regulations allow stationary emergency RICE participating in demand response programs to operate for up to 100 hours per calendar year when providing emergency demand response